gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

 So I decided to give it a try on [Helm](https://helm.sh/).

 Basically, Helm uses [Go templates](https://godoc.org/text/template) for templating your manifest files (YAML).
-While ships with several built-in functions.
+While ships with several built-in functions and other additonal features.

 Then, helm process those template with the values spcified in `values.yaml`.
 You can have multiple `values.yaml` file for different environments.